ckRobinson/multi-column-markdown/README.md

         - Shrinking the view width horizontally appears to fix the scrolling problem.
         - Sometimes loading a different file and back can fix the problem but not always.

+- When entering data into a multi-column region the data can sometimes be rendered a line above or below the intended location in the preview window.
+When the line is near the start or end of a column or region it may be rendered in the wrong column or outside of the region entirely.
+    - Workaround:
+        - Swapping to a different file and back will update the preview window and fix the render issue.

 ### Other
 - This plugin currently does not support Obsidian's new markdown editor preview rendering, but hopefully that can be added in the future.